Church to Camp

 • Overnight Cabin Leader

 When volunteering, you will need to fill out an application, finish paperwork, and complete training.
+This will include being a part of training on June 6th.

 You'll be partnered with one of our cabin leaders and stay in a cabin with about 10 kids.
 You will be involved in activities, Bible Study, and all aspects of camp life from wake up to sleep with a scheduled break.